 Presenteeism is when employees go to work when they're feeling unwell.
 Debra Lerner, professor at Tufts University School of Medicine, told the Harvard Business Review that presenteeism was about "…people hanging in there when they get sick and trying to figure out ways to carry on despite their symptoms,".
 This will often impact productivity.
-The website E-days expands on this definition by adding that presenteeism can also occur when employees are regularly arriving early or staying late to do overtime.
-Both explanations of presenteeism emphasize visibility: the importance of showing up at the costs of output.
+The website E-days expands on this definition by adding that presenteeism can occur when employees regularly arrive early or stay late to do overtime.
+Both explanations of presenteeism emphasise visibility: the importance of showing up at the cost of output.
 Excessive use of overtime can also mean employee workload is too high.
 Many of us will be familiar with presenteeism.
 We may have seen it or experienced it ourselves.
-According to the Chartered Management Institute UK employees are three times as likely to go into the workplace unwell than call in sick.
+According to the Chartered Management Institute, UK employees are three times as likely to go into the workplace unwell than call in sick.

 Breathe HR expands on this.
 Using research conducted by Deloitte, they write that presenteeism costs the UK £29.3 billion and costs UK businesses three times as much as absenteeism.
 What's concerning is how incidences of presenteeism have tripled since 2010.
 This research was, of course, completed before the COVID-19 pandemic.
 The impact that long-COVID could have on employee health and productivity may become an issue for employers in the future.

 Why is It Bad for Business?